 Location: 96 Pitt St, Redfern, NSW 2016 Ph: 0478 705 704

 For an authentic French bistro dining experience, head to Bistro Jacques.
-This restaurant offers fresh and wholesome dishes made with sustainably sourced produce and ingredients.
+This restaurant offers fresh, finely-balanced dishes made with sustainably sourced produce and ingredients.

 They offer an extensive menu that includes a selection of entrees, mains, sides, cheeses and desserts.
 You’ll notice that their menu changes frequently as they align their menu to what’s seasonally available.